 and try again.

-Make sure that a target is always set - otherwise the compilers will produce generic code that runs on many processors of the “x86-64” family, and the program will thus not be able to benefit from capabilities such as AVX-512.
+Make sure that a target is always set.
+If you do not set a target, the compilers will produce generic code that runs on many processors of the “x86-64” family, and the program will thus not be able to benefit from capabilities such as AVX-512.
 You will see the following warning message when you run a compiler:

 No supported cpu target is set, CRAY_CPU_TARGET=x86-64 will be used.
 Load a valid targeting module or set CRAY_CPU_TARGET

 The programming environment provides compiler drivers for compiling Fortran, C, and C++ code.
 This means that you will need to use the following commands instead of the actual compilers: